ChristelleNieves/ToDo/README.md

 ## Features
 - Supports dark mode and light mode
 - Add new tasks
-- Edit existing tasks
+- Edit existing tasks by swiping right
-- Remove tasks
+- Remove tasks by swiping left
 - Mark tasks as completed
 - View date and time task was created
 - Haptic feedback